 Star Renegades was one of the very last games I played in the Before Times.
 Its incredible look caught my eye back in Boston at PAX East, between nervous conversations with my peers about every other 2020 event in the games industry getting canceled simultaneously.
-It grabbed me in a way every other pixel art pretty roguelike — of which there are too goddamn many — do not.
+It grabbed me in a way most other pixel art pretty roguelikes — of which there are too goddamn many — do not.
 Think Octopath Traveler with high-minded sci-fi instead of classic fantasy.
 Dead machine gods reach through the mantle of aliens worlds.
 A roguish Star-Lord knockoff twirls his rayguns to distract a foe while the two battle on the gigantic corpses.
 Power armor carries a heartbroken warrior over pink soil between the steel fingertips.

 But then… people start talking.
 The dialogue is not nearly as considered as the world from which the text boxes spring.
 Nonplussed NPCs shriek in the aftermath of alien occupation with pithy, sarcastic jokes.
 They’re references to real-world events.
 One civilian says it’s their right to own nuclear material, like a Second Amendment ghoul, while another literally wishes the poor be ground into dust.